oktupol/javascript-chess/README.md

 These tiles correspond to the coordinates returned by the `getMoves` function.
 Click on a green tile now, and see how the pawn jumps over to its new location.

 Of course, a pawn that jumps between two locations is neither useful, nor accurate regarding the rules of chess.
 Now we have to complete the logic.
 First, we're going to determine the direction in which the pawn may move.
 Let's recap: white pawns move upwards, black pawns move downwards.
 In terms of coordinates, white pawns move towards positive `y`s, black pawns towards negative `y`s.
 I'm going to capture this property with a variable called `yDirection`.
-I'm also making use of the fields `_coordinates`, `_isWhite` and `_isBlack` provided by `Piece`.
+I'm also making use of the fields `coordinates`, `isWhite` and `isBlack` provided by `Piece`.
 More info on that can be found in `reference.js`.

 ```
 Pawn.prototype.getMoves = function() {
     let yDirection;

-    if (this._isWhite) {
+    if (this.isWhite) {
         yDirection = 1; // towards positive y
     } else {
         yDirection = -1; // towards negative y